-From 1903 to 1907 the hotel site sported a colorful tent city operated by Fred Swanton, who replaced the multi-hued striped tents with tiny cottages after the new Casino was completed.
+From 1903 to 1907, the hotel site sported a colorful tent city operated by Fred Swanton, who replaced the multi-hued striped tents with tiny cottages after rebuilding the Casino.

 Several of the cottages were purchased and moved around town when the Casa del Rey Hotel was constructed, and some can still be spotted today.
 Your sharp eyes may find several at the corner of the main parking lot.